Barkha/Autonomous-AI-led-CSTR-process-improvement/Hands-on lab/HOL step-by-step - Autonomous Systems.md

 }

 ```
 5. At this time, you should get a warning about the curriculum not having a source.
 In order to learn, we need a source (a simulator) to learn from.
-Let's go ahead and define that:
+Let's go ahead and define that outside the graph block:

 ```text
 simulator CSTRSimulator(Action: SimAction): SimState {